phetsims/phet-info/doc/interactive-description-technical-guide.md

 `DescriptionNode.js`.
 For example, see `MolarityBeakerDescriptionNode.js`.
 There are also cases where this is called `*PDOMNode.js`.

-#### `*AlertManager.js`
+#### `Alerter.js`

+`Alerter.js` is the base type for classes that want to consolidate code that alerts.
+This can be for interactive description, voicing, or both. `Alerter.js` is set up to be a base type to alert description utterances via the Node api for it (via ParallelDOM.js).
+Extend this type to factor out calls to utteranceQueues that do a specific task.

-In some sims it makes sense to have a single file to in do most or all of the interfacing with `utteranceQueue`.
-While it is not required to only call utteranceQueue from a single place, it can be a nice organizational tool for the interactive description outfitting toolbox.
+In some sims it makes sense to have a single file to in do most or all of the interfacing with alerting `utteranceQueue` instances.
+While it is not required to only call on utteranceQueues from a single place, it can be a nice organizational tool for the interactive description (and or voicing) outfitting toolbox.
 For example `MolarityAlertManager` is the sole alerting file in the sim.
+In this case, the `*AlertManager.js` should still extend `Alerter.js`.

 ### Other misc notes for PhET Devs